decreasing mortgage cover

 However, people with poor health or lifestyles can be denied the option, depriving them of this valuable benefit.

 At Guardian, Premium Waiver comes as standard.
 So, if we offer someone cover, they automatically get waiver.
-And we not only waive premiums if they're too ill to work, we also waive them for 6 months after they have a baby or if they lose their job.
+And we not only waive premiums if they're too ill to work, we also waive them for up to 6 months after they have a baby or if they lose their job.